dev-aditya/my_codes/README.md

 ## My Codes

-Some short programs made during the coursework
+Some python programs made during the coursework.